fern-api/fern/README.md

 - Spring Boot
 - FastAPI

-### 🌿 Developer Resources
+### 🌿 Documentation

-Fern supports the generation of developer resources such as a Postman collection, allowing you to easily keep your API and Postman Workspace synchronized.
+Fern provides first class support for generating documentation, ranging from [fully features documentation websites](https://docs.vellum.ai/api-reference/generate) to Postman Collections.
+This allows you to always keep your documentation, API and Postman collections in sync with ease.

 ## Fern and OpenAPI